Loading New Records from Autoincrement Table

 In this tutorial, we will show a simple Data Flow use case.
 We will load new records from a database to Salesforce.
 The source database table does not have any columns that store record creation time, but it has an autoincrement primary key column.

-Skyvia import packages allow loading only new records from cloud apps easily.
+Skyvia import integrations allow loading only new records from cloud apps easily.
 You can also use source data filtering in import for databases if the source table has a column, storing record creation time.
 However, when we need to use an autoincrement column to detect new records, such scenario requires a more complex tool like Data Flow.

 Source Table